tomreyn/scripts/README.md

 Requires sudo, parted

+## check_mirrors_headers_at_url

+A shell script to determine mirror servers the hostname in a given URL resolves to and print select HTTP response header lines for each.

+Requires dig

+## check_mirrors_speed_at_url

+A shell script to determine mirror servers the hostname in a given URL resolves to and test download speeds for the given URL on each mirror.

+Requires dig

 ## cve_states

 A shell script to report whether a given list of CVE IDs need yet to be handled (for the given Ubuntu release codename) by the Ubuntu security team.
 Crude and likely broken, don't rely on it.